snowdj/pixyll/_posts/2016-10-10-data-social-research.md

 a.
 Two siblings are both taller than average .

 b.
 You roll a “4” twice, when rolling a fair die two times

 c.
 It rains today, and your classmate brings an umbrella to class.

 d.
-The chance that the morning bus arrives late, and the likelihood that your classmate brings a sandwich for lunch EXPLANATION
+The chance that the morning bus arrives late, and the likelihood that your classmate brings a sandwich for lunch

+EXPLANATION

 B and D are both examples of plausibly independent events.
 If you have a fair 6-sided die, the chance of rolling a 4 is 1/6.
 Regardless of which number is rolled on the first attempt, the chance of rolling a 4 remains 1/6 for the second roll.
 The two events in D are completely unrelated, so we would not expect the realization of one to impact the probability that the other occurs.
 In contrast, A and C represent pairs of events or outcomes that are likely not independent.
 If we know that one of a pair of siblings is very tall, we might increase our expectation of the probability that the second of a pair of siblings is tall.
 Similarly, if you know that there is a high likelihood of rain, then you might believe that there is a higher probability that your classmate brought an umbrella to class.

+ ##### Probability---conditional probability
+Recall that knowing that two events are independent means that the occurrence (or nonoccurrence) of one event doesn’t tell you anything about the other.
+But what if we have two events where the occurrence of one event actually tells us something relevant about the probability of another event?
+How can we alter the probability of the second event appropriately?
+The probability of A conditional on B, P(A|B), is P(AB)/ P(B), assuming P(B) > 0.